armory/docs/content/en/plugins/pipelines-as-code/install/spinnaker-halyard.md

 ## {{% heading "prereq" %}}

-* You are familiar with with Pipelines-as-Code [architecture]({{< ref "plugins/pipelines-as-code/architecture" >}}).
+* You are running open source Spinnaker.
-* You have created a personal access token in your repo so the Pipelines-as-Code service can fetch your dinghyfiles.
-* You have installed kubectl.
+* You manage your instance using Halyard.
+If you are using the Spinnaker Operator, see {{< linkWithTitle "plugins/pipelines-as-code/install/spinnaker-operator.md" >}}
 * You have permissions to create ServiceAccount, ClusterRole, and ClusterRoleBinding objects in your cluster.